microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions_reference.md

 ### Example usage
 #### Delegated and Application
-The following usages are valid for both Delegated and Application permissions:
+The following usages are valid for both delegated and application permissions:

 * Read all risk events generated for all users in the tenant (`GET /beta/identityRiskEvents`)
 * Read malware risk events generated by the Dorknet botnet (`GET /beta/malwareRiskEvents?$filter=malwareName eq 'Dorkbot'`)